Explore the Journey of Islam in Bangladesh

-Bangladesh is the third-largest Muslim dominated country.
-The country has a very impressive history of how arriving Islam, during the lifetime or after his death of Prophet Mohammad (S) some of his followers came first to spread Islam in this region and established a mosque in the northern part of Bangladesh called Harano mosque.
+Bangladesh is the third-largest Muslim-dominated country.
+The country has a very impressive history of how arriving Islam, during the lifetime or after the death of Prophet Mohammad (S) some of his followers came first to spread Islam in this region and established a mosque in the northern part of Bangladesh called Harano mosque.
 After that Islam has been brought by Arab traders, Sufis before Muhammad bin Bakhtiyar Khalji conquered the Bengal and start spreading Islam.
-From the Northeast the spiritual leader Shah Jalal (R) arrived and start spread Islam, there were historical war and Islamic beautiful establishment of the mosque, madras around the country.
+From the Northeast the spiritual leader Shah Jalal (R) arrived and start spread Islam, there were historical wars and the Islamic beautiful establishment of the mosque, madras around the country.
 This tour is focusing on the history of Islamic arrival in Bangladesh

 Day 01: Explore the Mosque City & Cultural capital Dhaka

 Dhaka is called the city of the mosque, every five minutes walking distance you will find a mosque.
-From the Mugul period to British colonial time, Dhaka has been extended and impressive Islamic architecture has been revealing in heritage mosque and sites.
-Today we will explore the old and new mosque and cultural sites of Dhaka
+From the Mugul period to British colonial time, Dhaka has been extended and impressive Islamic architecture has been revealing in heritage mosques and sites.
+Today we will explore the old and new mosques and cultural sites of Dhaka

-- Baitul Mukarram, National Mosque: the beautiful modern architecture, Baitul Mukarram is the national mosque situated in the centre of Dhaka, large cube shape was modelled after that of the Ka'abah at Mecca making it a noticeable structure is unlike any other mosque in Bangladesh.
+- Baitul Mukarram, National Mosque: the beautiful modern architecture, Baitul Mukarram is the national mosque situated in the center of Dhaka, large cube shape was modeled after that of the Ka'abah at Mecca making it a noticeable structure is unlike any other mosque in Bangladesh.

 - Khan Mohammad Mridha Mosque: Located in the old part of the town build in a very interesting mogul design.
-This three dome mosque has Ground floor which was used for living pursues.
-The main mosque where the Imam and a few Muslims are accommodated consists of three domes bears testimony of the architecture practised during the sixteenth century
+This three dome mosque has a Ground floor which was used for living pursues.
+The main mosque where the Imam and a few Muslims have accommodated consists of three domes that bears testimony of the architecture practiced during the sixteenth century

-- Lalbag Fort & Mosque: the most impressive fort in Bangladesh, Lalbagh fort was the first fort built for third of son mogul emperor Aurangzeb.
-It’s one of the incomplete sites with a single domed mosque bears the tragedy of sipahi mutiny 1857
+- Lalbag Fort & Mosque: the most impressive fort in Bangladesh, Lalbagh fort was the first fort built for the third of son mogul emperor Aurangzeb.
+It’s one of the incomplete sites with a single domed mosque that bears the tragedy of sipahi mutiny in 1857

 - Old Dhaka Biriyani: Seven dome mosque: popularly known as Sat Gambuj Mosque situated at the residential part of Dhaka in Mohammadpur area, it was built during mogul period crowning seven domes in the top.